Prospect for measurement of the CP-violating phase $\phi_s$ in the $B_{s}\rightarrow J/\psi \phi$ channel at a future Z factory: Estimation of precision on the future factory

-The resolution of the measurement $\sigma(\phis)$ is proportional to the inverse square root of the signal statistics.
-The signal statistics is proportional to the number of $b\bar{b}$ pairs produced in a collider.
-The signal statistics is also proportional to the acceptance and efficiency of the detector.
-The flavor tagging power $p$ has a significant impact on the resolution.
-Another significant effect is the resolution in measuring the decay time $\sigma_t$.
-The tagging power and the decay time resolution affect the $\sigma(\phis)$ in the formats of $\sigma({\phis}) \propto 1/\sqrt{p}$ and $\sigma({\phis}) \propto 1/\exp({-\frac12\Delta m_{s}^2\sigma_t^2})$, as shown in appendix~\ref{sec:appendix}.
+The statistical precision of the $\phi_s$ measurement, denoted by $\sigma(\phi_s)$, is directly proportional to the inverse square root of the effective signal sample size.
+This effective sample size is, in turn, dependent on the number of $b\bar{b}$ pairs ($N_{b\bar{b}}$) produced by the collider.
+Additionally, the effective signal sample size is proportional to the detector's acceptance and efficiency $\varepsilon$.

+Identifying the initial flavor, either $B_s$ or $\bar{B}_s$, is essential for extracting parameters from Eq.~(\ref{eq:BsJPsiPhi}).
+This procedure is known as flavor tagging.
+The tagging efficiency, denoted by $\varepsilon_{\text{tag}}$, represents the fraction of particles that the tagging algorithm can identify, regardless of whether the identification is correct or not.
+The mistagging rate, denoted by $\omega_{\text{tag}}$, represents the proportion of incorrectly identified particles among those that are identified.
+The $\omega_{\text{tag}}$ is expressed as:

+where $N_{\text{R}}$ is the number of events correctly tagged, and $N_{\text{W}}$ is the number of events incorrectly tagged.
+The difficulty in accurately identifying the initial flavor, along with the rate of misidentification, reduces the precision of extracting parameters from the fit.
+Consequently, the effective sample size is reduced by a factor known as the tagging power, represented by $p$, in comparison to an ideal scenario of perfect tagging, where